9.2 - Admin Enforcement Remedies

 Overview

-In order to help parents support their children financially, the Wyoming Child Support Program relies on a wide range of enforcement tools including those enforcement remedies that require little to no “manual” intervention.
+In order to help parents support their children financially, the Wyoming Child Support Program (CSP) relies on a wide range of enforcement tools including those enforcement remedies that require little to no “manual” intervention.
 These administrative enforcement actions shall meet certain criteria.
-Once the criteria for the administrative action are met, the Wyoming CSE Program computer system, POSSE, automatically certifies eligible non-custodial parents to one or more administrative enforcement programs.
+Once the criteria for the administrative action are met, the Wyoming CSP system, POSSE, automatically certifies eligible non-custodial parents to one or more administrative enforcement programs.

 Policy

-The Wyoming Child Support Program utilizes automated enforcement remedies through both federal and state programs.
+The Wyoming CSP utilizes automated enforcement remedies through both federal and state programs.

 Federal Programs

-The following are the federal administrative enforcement remedies used by the Wyoming Child Support Program::
+The following are the federal administrative enforcement remedies used by the Wyoming CSP:

 Federal Tax Offset Program (TOP)

-Since 1999, the federal TOP has been operated by the United States Department of Treasury Financial Management Service (FMS) in conjunction with the Internal Revenue Service (IRS) and the federal OCSE.
+Since 1999, the federal TOP has been operated by the United States Department of Treasury Financial Management Service (FMS) in conjunction with the Internal Revenue Service (IRS) and the federal Office of Child Support Services (OCSS).
 The purpose of this program is to provide a simple and administrative mechanism to offset federal tax refunds where a non-custodial parent’s child support arrears meet the criteria listed below.
 When the federal TOP began, it focused on those cases where the child support arrears were assigned to the state through public assistance cases.
 The program has been expanded a number of times and now includes non-public assistance cases.

 Note: In some instances, a custodial parent may be required to pay a $25.00 federal TOP fee.
 For more information, please see 5.4 Fees – Federal Offset Fee.